kdwykleingeld/ngac/README.md

     OPTIONAL MATCH (u)-[p2:PROHIBITION_ON]->(:ObjectAttribute)<-[:ASSIGNED_TO*]-(o)
     OPTIONAL MATCH (u)-[p3:PROHIBITION_ON]->(o)
     OPTIONAL MATCH (u)-[:ASSIGNED_TO*]->(:UserAttribute)-[p4:PROHIBITION_ON]->(o)
+    //
     WITH
         u.name AS Users,
 	o.name AS Objects,
         COLLECT(DISTINCT SPLIT(apoc.text.join([p1.permission,p2.permission,p3.permission,p4.permission],","), ',')) AS Prohibitions,
 	COLLECT(DISTINCT SPLIT(r.permission, ',')) AS Permissions,
 	COLLECT(DISTINCT oa.name) AS ObjectAttributes,
 	COLLECT(DISTINCT opc.name) AS ObjectPolicyClasses,
 	COLLECT(DISTINCT oapc.name) AS ObjectAttributePolicyClasses
     WHERE ObjectPolicyClasses = ObjectAttributePolicyClasses AND ([item in Permissions WHERE NOT item in Prohibitions] OR Prohibitions IS NULL)
+    //
+    WITH
-	WITH Users,
+        Users,
         Objects,
-	reduce(result=HEAD(Permissions),
-	s in TAIL(Permissions) | result+s) as CombinedPermissions,
+        reduce(result=HEAD(Permissions),  s in TAIL(Permissions) | result+s) as CombinedPermissions,
-    	reduce(result1=HEAD(Prohibitions),
-	s in TAIL(Prohibitions) | result1+s) as CombinedProhibitions
+	reduce(result1=HEAD(Prohibitions),  s in TAIL(Prohibitions) | result1+s) as CombinedProhibitions
+    //
-        RETURN Users, CombinedPermissions, Objects, CombinedProhibitions,
+      RETURN Users,
+         apoc.coll.toSet(CombinedPermissions) AS Permission,
+         Objects, apoc.coll.toSet(CombinedProhibitions) AS Prohibition,
+         CASE WHEN CombinedProhibitions IS NULL
+             THEN apoc.coll.toSet(CombinedPermissions)
-        CASE WHEN CombinedProhibitions IS NULL THEN CombinedPermissions ELSE [item in CombinedPermissions WHERE NOT item IN CombinedProhibitions] END AS ResultingPermission
+             ELSE [item in apoc.coll.toSet(CombinedPermissions) WHERE NOT item IN apoc.coll.toSet(CombinedProhibitions)] END AS ResultingPermission
     ORDER BY Users, Objects

 Stream data to Gephi